mychrisdangelo/TickerTapeTKTS/README.md

 TKTS Ticker Tape Project.
 Fun video of the project here: http://bit.ly/13urEWK

-It is likely that the API that was discovered at TDF has been removed from public access.
+It is likely the private API once available from TDF has been closed off.